 Power outages can disrupt daily life, but a whole-home backup generator ensures your home remains powered.
 Here's how these systems operate:

 When utility power is restored, the ATS detects the stable power source.
-It then switches your home back to utility power and shuts down the generator after a brief cool-down period, returning to standby mode.
+It then automatically switches your home back to utility power and shuts down the generator after a brief cool-down period, returning to standby mode.

 Benefits of Whole-Home Generators: